-The analogy with radiation emission by single filaments in air allows for understanding the mechanism of colour separation in rainbow SC spiral emission.
-In conical emission, shorter wavelengths are emitted with wider angles in the presence of SC generation.
+The analogy with radiation emission by single filaments in air allows for an alternative explanation of the mechanism of colour separation in rainbow SC spiral emission from MMFs.
+In conical emission accompanied by SC generation, shorter wavelengths are emitted with wider angles.
 The wavelength spread produced by source broadening depends on the Kerr effect-induced electron density gradient: the larger the gradient, the more shifted the generated wavelengths.
 When SC is generated, its wave vector has a radial component whose modulus linearly grows with optical frequency.
 This results in a narrower (larger) angle of emission for long (short) wavelengths.
 In particular, since the radial electron density gradient varies continuously from zero to a maximum value, rainbow rings are generated.
-This phenomenon has been attributed to self-phase modulation (SPM) in the radial direction~\cite{couairon2007femtosecond,smetanina2010supercontinuum,kandidov2011formation}.
+This phenomenon has been attributed to self-phase modulation in the radial direction\cite{couairon2007femtosecond,smetanina2010supercontinuum,kandidov2011formation}.